notaryproject/specifications/specs/trust-store-trust-policy.md

  **Authenticity** : Guarantees that the timestamp was issued by a trusted TSA identity.
 Its definition does not include revocation, which is when a trusted TSA is subsequently untrusted because of a compromise.
 It is always enforced if timestamp countersignature verification is performed.

  **Expiry** : Guarantees that the timestamp certificate chain is unexpired at the time of verification.
 It can be relaxed through the `expiryRelaxed` option under `timestampVerification` of the trust policy.
-When `expiryRelaxed` is set to `true`, the timestamp certificate chain expiry is checked against the time point been stamped.
-Otherwise, the timestamp certificate chain expiry is checked against the time at verification.
+When `expiryRelaxed` is set to true, the time point in the timestamp signature is trusted as the current time to verify the timestamp signature itself.

  **Revocation check** : Guarantees that the TSA identity is still trusted at verification time.
 Events such as key or system compromise can make a TSA identity that was previously trusted, to be subsequently untrusted.
 It is always enforced if timestamp countersignature verification is performed.